Studying in Canada: a complete guide for francophone families

 Key takeaways

-• The francophone universities of Quebec (UdeM, Laval, Sherbrooke) accept French students without a language test.
+- The francophone universities of Quebec (UdeM, Laval, Sherbrooke) generally do not require a language test for French Baccalaureate holders.

-• The Study Permit allows 20 hours/week of work, more generous than the UK or the USA.
+- The Study Permit allows part-time work during term (the number of hours is periodically revised by IRCC), more generous than the UK or the USA.

 Going further